 Sisters in Ministry Update:

 In 2009, Sister Pat Rhoten left St. John Berchmans School and served as the archives assistant at the Ursuline Sisters of Mount Saint Joseph Motherhouse until 2018.
-She is now the community librarian.
+She is now active in the Powerhouse of Prayer.

 “She had a special place in her heart……for the kids that were poor……and I was poor.